A Guide to Announcing a Miscarriage to Family, Friends, and the Community

 5. Talk to your partner

 Because a miscarriage impacts both couples, you must talk with one another and offer support.
-Communicate openly with your spouse about what you may be going through and urge him to share their thoughts.
+Communicate openly with your spouse about what you may be going through and urge them to share their thoughts.
 During this difficult time, sharing your thoughts, feelings, and experiences can help build your connection.

 6. Look towards the future